+In Metropolitan Melbourne and Mitchell Shire, Religious ceremonies and private worship can only occur online, with a maximum of five people to conduct the ceremony.

+Avoid sharing microphones, equipment and musical instruments.

+If singing is to be included, strict hand hygiene practices must be followed

-There is no restriction in Government Health advice on communal singing.
+In all other local government areas, there is no restriction in Government Health advice on communal singing.
 Normal venue limits, density quotients (one person per four square metres) and gathering size limits apply.
-Please note the following: The most important preventative measure is for singers and musicians to not attend worship, rehearsals or performances if they are unwell or have any symptoms.
-When rehearsals and performances are conducted, performers should: - Remain 1.5 metres apart wherever possible - Strictly follow hand hygiene practices - Avoid sharing microphones or instruments that are played with a mouthpiece.
+Please note the following:

+The most important preventative measure is for singers and musicians to not attend worship, rehearsals or performances if they are unwell or have any symptoms.

+When rehearsals and performances are conducted, performers should:

+- Remain 1.5 metres apart wherever possible

+- Strictly follow hand hygiene practices

+- Avoid sharing microphones or instruments that are played with a mouthpiece.

 These areas should also be cleaned with increased frequency.

-As of 22/06/2020
+FOOD AND DRINK

+Can food & drink be served at Weddings, Funerals, Religious Gatherings & Community Halls?

+In Metropolitan Melbourne and Mitchell Shire, no food or drink may be served at weddings or funerals.
+No other religious gatherings may be held and no gatherings are permitted in Community Halls.

-FOOD AND DRINK Can food & drink be served at Weddings, Funerals, Religious Gatherings & Community Halls?
-Food and drink services may be provided (whether self-catering or privately catered for) in the context of a wedding, funeral or religious ceremony / gathering providing all cleaning and social distancing guidelines can be met, and the number limits that apply to each pf them respectively: Subject to the 4sqm per person density quotient the current limits are: - Religious Ceremonies / Gatherings: 20 members of public in each indoor space, - Weddings: 20 (plus participants), - Funerals: 50 members of the public - Church /Community Halls: 20 members of the public
+In all other local government areas, food and drink services may be provided (whether self-catering or privately catered for) in the context of a wedding, funeral or religious ceremony / gathering providing all cleaning and social distancing guidelines can be met, and the number limits that apply to each pf them respectively:

+Subject to the 4sqm per person density quotient the current limits are:

+- Religious Ceremonies / Gatherings: 20 members of public in each indoor space,

+- Weddings: 20 (plus participants),

+- Funerals: 50 members of the public

+Church /Community Halls: 20 members of the public

-Caution must be exercised if you intend to share food, including adherence to the guidelines which can be found in Section D "Kitchens" in the Recovery Checklist at: https://victas.uca.org.au/download/668/ faq/8852/recovery-acton-plan-checklist As of 02/07/2020
+Caution must be exercised if you intend to share food, including adherence to the guidelines which can be found in Section D "Kitchens" in the Recovery Checklist at:

+https://victas.uca.org.au/download/668/faq/8852/recovery-acton-plan-checklist